-Course Description: This course is designed continue to equip students for their ongoing clinical rotations.
-Emphasis will be on learning to communicate effectively a broad spectrum of genetic concepts to patients.
+Course Description: This course is designed to prepare students for their clinical rotations.

+Emphasis will be on learning to effectively communicate a broad spectrum of genetic concepts to patients.
 This includes communicating both orally and in writing information about genetic disorders, procedures, laboratory tests, and risks.
-Students will practice oral presentation skills and develop patient education aids, which they will use in directed role plays and standardized patient encounters.
+Students will practice oral presentation skills and develop patient education aids, which they will use in directed role-plays.
 They will build upon the skills obtained in Foundations of Genetic Counseling I and will learn how to facilitate decision making, conduct psychosocial assessments, practice critical thinking, and employ ethical practice in genetic counseling.
-They will also build upon the specialty knowledge base obtained in Foundations of Genetic Counseling I to obtain more detailed knowledge particular to the subspecialties, including prenatal, pediatrics, adult, cancer, and laboratory sciences.
+They will also build upon their initial introduction to prenatal, pediatric, adult, cancer, and laboratory practice areas.